quantamstrive/GiveGo-App/README.md

-# HelpMap+
+# GiveGo

-**HelpMap+** is a full-stack volunteering platform that connects volunteers with NGOs.
+**GiveGo** is a full-stack volunteering platform that connects volunteers with NGOs.
 It features a sleek pixel/neon retro style.
 This repo contains the app structure, flows, and design specs, ready to integrate into any AI coding model or development workflow.

 ---